 The party's ideology is one of extreme nationalism with imperialistic aspirations, and inclined to strong, even fascist, authoritarian beliefs.
 The methods it uses, both in and outside the Duma, are highly populist which accounts for the party's ambiguity over economic questions.
 The LDPR draws most of its support from the marginalised populations of the provinces who have suffered most from transition and reform.
 Notwithstanding its oppositional stance, in almost all cases, the LDPR votes in favour of the Russian President.

-Following the results of the legislative elections of the 4th of December 2011, the LDPR holds 56 seats in the State Duma, that is an increase in comparison with the 40 seats it had after the 2007 elections.
+Following the results of the legislative elections of the 4th of December 2011, the LDPR held 56 seats in the State Duma, that was an increase in comparison with the 40 seats it had after the 2007 elections.
+Elections of 2016 brought LDPR 39 seats.

 The Russian United Democratic Party Yabloko was formed in 1993 by Grigory Yavlinsky, Yuri Boldyrev and Vladimir Lukin.
 Yabloko means ‘apple’ and is an acronym of the founders’ names.
 From the beginning in 1993 until 2008 Yavlinsky was the party leader.
 In 2001 he was succeeded by Moscow City Duma deputy, Sergey Mitrokhin.

 Yabloko is a social liberal political party.
 In the beginning of the nineties they were fierce adherents of greater freedom and civil liberties in Russia, as well as the introduction of a free market economy.
 Since the Russian presidency became more authoritarian under Putin’s regime they have warned for the deterioration of democracy in Russia.
 Yabloko has felt the consequences of Putin’s ‘managed democracy’ as well.
 In 1995 it reached its peak with 45 seats in the State Duma.
-In the 2011 parliamentary elections Yabloko only received 3,43% of votes which means the party is not represented in the State Duma.
+In the 2011 parliamentary elections Yabloko only received 3,43% of votes which means the party was not represented in the State Duma.
+The situation was not changed by 2016 elections, in which only 1,86% voters supported Yabloko.

 This decrease in political power also has to do with the lack of popularity of liberal ideas in Russia and internal conflicts in Yabloko.
 Criticism of Yavlinski grew within the party after Yabloko failed to gain representation in the Duma in the latest parliamentary elections in 2003 and 2007.
 After the failed elections of December 2007 (1,7% of the votes) , there were increasing calls for his resignation.
 Yavlinski was succeeded in June 2008 as party leader by Sergey Mitrochin, leader of the Moscow branch of Yabloko.
 With the election of Mitrokhin, Yabloko seems to have chosen for the moderate wing of the party as opposed to the more radical wing, which is led, amongst others, by Yabloko St Petersburg leader Maksim Reznik, a chapter that historically has the most difficulty with the Moscow party leadership.